gmc-code/PC-microbit-micropython/docs/radio/radio_syntax.rst

     The ``address`` (default=0x75626974) is an arbitrary name, expressed as a 32-bit address, that's used to filter incoming packets at the hardware level, keeping only those that match the address you set.
-The default used by other micro:bit related platforms is the default setting used here.
+The default used by other microbit related platforms is the default setting used here.

     The ``group`` (default=0) is an 8-bit value (0-255) used with the ``address`` when filtering messages.
 Conceptually, "address" is like a